-The Audit and Risk Committee annually evaluates the effectiveness of its risk management program to test that its internal control systems and processes are updated.
-The Audit and Risk Committee has reviewed the risk management framework during FY2016 and is satisfied that it continues to be sound.
+The Audit and Risk Committee annually evaluates the effectiveness of its risk management program.
+The Audit and Risk Committee has reviewed the risk management framework during FY2018 and is satisfied that it is operating effectively and continues to be sound.